 Water distribution - campus water system improvements

-Project phase: Planning/Design
+Project phase: Construction

 - The water meets all regulatory requirements.
 Routine water sampling for biological constituents such as coliform, inorganic materials such as copper and lead,radionuclides such as radium, and other substances consistently fall well below any recommended and regulatory thresholds for safety.
-A complete analysis is included in the MSU Water Quality Report (2015) at: https://ipf.msu.edu/green/water/water-quality-report/.
+A complete analysis is included in the MSU Water Quality Report (2017).

 - Concerns remain however, that the overall water quality is not pleasing to users relative to color and taste.
 The raw water supply has high levels of turbidity, hardness, iron, and manganese.
 Periodic 'red water events' occur, as do maintenance problems with local water softeners due to iron solids settling out of the water in the distribution system pipes.